 My pretty little girls living in your snow globe-sized world, what wouldn’t I give to keep you wrapped in a blanket of safety and comfort forever?
 While you lay in your bed and worry about the monsters in your closet, I lay in mine and think about dangers that look nothing like monsters yet cause me far more fear.

 I know it’s cliché, but when you were born, I realized a kind of love I’d never known existed.
 I wish I could say this love made me stronger, but truthfully it made me exponentially more vulnerable.
 Loving you means allowing my heart to reside in three different places without guaranteeing it will be kept safe.
 With you in this world, I multiply the risk of everything times three.

 When I reflect on my own childhood, I remember the holidays as some of my happiest and most comforting times.
 To my recollection, our Christmases were always perfect, and I want the same thing for you… but sometimes things go off track.
 I would move mountains to prevent hardship from permeating the bubble we’ve created around you.
 But tragically, this year, that’s just not possible.
 Though those who love you will always try.

 When it comes to holidays and hardship, we cling to tradition to prove that everything will be okay.
 We assume that the key to our child’s wellbeing is a holiday just like years past.
 So we grieve what can’t be the same—and set out to make perfect what we can, damn it!

-With half-hearted tolerance, we grit our teeth through bad attitudes, fights, messes, and foibles and remind ourselves to just get through.
-We’ve forgotten why we’re doing any of it in the first place but we do it anyway because in order to protect our children our first instincts are to control, to be perfect and to do everything ‘right’.
+With half-hearted tolerance, we grit our teeth through bad attitudes, fights, messes, and stress and remind ourselves to just get through.
+We’ve forgotten why we’re doing any of it in the first place, but we do it anyway because, to protect our children, our first instincts are to control, to be perfect, and to do everything “right.”

 Subscribe to receive posts straight to your email inbox.